James Watt: A Detailed Biography

 I'm a passionate history and geography teacher with over 15 years of experience working with students in the middle and high school years.
 I have an Education Degree with a focus in World History.
 I have been writing articles for History Crunch since 2015 and love the challenge of creating historical content for young learners!

-Henry the Navigator: A Detailed Biography
+Henry Hudson: A Detailed Biography

-Henry the Navigator was an important figure in the Age of Exploration, especially in relation to Portugal.
-This article details the history and significance of Henry the Navigator.
+Henry Hudson was an important English explorer during the events of the Age of Exploration.
+This article details the life and significance of Henry Hudson.